vmvargas/gabobrown-website/src/pages/portfolio/2019-06-22-cyber-security-social-network.md

         conducting guerrilla usability testing with paper prototypes.
 With the total of 10 participants, we aimed to validate solution concept, clarity on components, and user efficiency.
-      name: "Research, Ideate and validate"
+      name: 'Research, Ideate and validate'
       number: 3
     - description: >-
         ![wireframe-blueliv-gabo-gabriel-brown](/img/blueliv-web_wireframing.png